spree/spree/guides/content/developer/tutorials/security.markdown

 server) and greatly simplify the requirements for PCI compliance.

-[Braintree](https://braintrepayments.com) also offers a very interesting gateway option that achieves a similar benefit as Express Checkout but allows the entire process to appear to be taking place on the site.
+[Braintree](https://braintrepayments.com) also offers a very interesting gateway option that achieves a similar benefit to Express Checkout but allows the entire process to appear to be taking place on the site.
 In other words, the customer never appears to leave the store during the checkout.
 They describe this as a "transparent redirect."
 The Braintree team is very